angeris/DisTrac/README.md

 Emilee Chen for design help.
 Eric from MongoDB for extensive database help.
 Jeremy from OpenTable for help with modeling.
-Satish from Code for India critically looking at our project and awarding us Chromecasts.
+Kshitij from Code for India critically looking at our project and awarding us Chromecasts.